EyasuTeshome/shifttracker/mock-interviews/JSR-schedule-your-industry-professional-mock-interview-v3.md

 ## Description

-In this exercise, you will schedule an interview with a professional mock interviewer.
+In this exercise, you will schedule an interview with a professional mock interviewer who will rate your hireability using a scale of 1 to 4, where 1 is "Definitely won't hire" and 4 is "Definitely would hire". **To successfully complete this activity and avoid a block repetition, you have to attend the interview AND obtain a score of 2, 3, or 4.**

 ### Why is scheduling your industry professional mock interview important?